murtlatif/FlyerImageProcessing/docs/Configuration.md

 MY_ARG=2
 ```

-> 🙏 Please remember to update the `.env.example` file with your key and an example value if you are creating a new variable.
+> 🙏 Please remember to update the `.env.example` file with your key and an example value, and the `config/env_keys.py` file with your key as a constant if you are creating a new variable.
 Do not use any sensitive information in the sample value.

 To learn more about the rules of the dotenv configuration, visit [the python-dotenv documentation](https://pypi.org/project/python-dotenv/).